 (These are Free Mobile Apps.)

 At the start of the article, you might have wondered why are we discussing all these other things and not just simply diving straight into different tools needed for reducing the image size, but now that you are done with it, we are confident that you understand the significance all of those aspects play in the article.
-To wrap it all up, we started by explaining the common reasons for reducing image size, the main one of which was SEO optimization, and how reducing the image could help your website rank much higher.
-Then the article answered the million-dollar question ‘Can Images REALLY be reduced while maintaining quality’ and we explained this by defining Scaling and Resampling which are just two different methods of reducing Image Size by manipulating the pixels.
+To wrap it all up, we started by explaining the common reasons for reducing image size, lossless compression, the main one of which was SEO optimization, and how reducing the image could help your website rank much higher.
+Then the article answered the million-dollar question ‘Can Images REALLY be reduced without losing quality’ and we explained this by defining Scaling and Resampling which are just two different methods of reducing Image Size by manipulating the pixels. compress images as much as you want by following these helpful tips.
 Furthermore, components of an Image were discussed which are Pixels and File Type.
 File Types and their significance was discussed in detail because they are the only component that you can control before using a tool and which plays a role in maintaining the quality.
 Only after all was said and done about all this stuff, we talked about the tools that you may use for reducing Image Size.
 We have listed some of the best desktop apps, web-based tools both free and paid and some mobile apps, so it will all come down to your preference.